 What Matters Most?

 I love roses.
-I love their labyrinthine petals, their careless beauty, their mysterious, glowing hearts.
-I love their generous perfume, the sovereign power of their thorny stems.
+Their lush petals, their careless beauty, their mysterious, glowing hearts.
+I love their generous perfume, the clarity and power of their thorny stems.

 The very first rose bush I planted was a variety called Fragrant Cloud.
-A gorgeously elegant hybrid rose with dark red-orange petals, it had a distinctive, spicy-sweet perfume that settled on my suburban garden like a benediction.
+A gorgeously elegant hybrid rose with deep coral-red petals, it had a distinctive, spicy-sweet perfume that settled on my suburban garden like a benediction.

 I loved it so much that I scoured my local nursery for other scented roses, hauling them home in the trunk and back seat of my Volvo.
 By the end of that summer, the palms of my hands were blistered from digging and planting, and the sunny side of my quarter-acre garden was a riot of multi-hued roses.
 Creamy headed, velvety red, vibrant orange, pink, lavender, butter-yellow — they quivered in the afternoon breeze, offering their extravagant beauty to honeybees and passing neighbors with equal profligacy.

-At the end of each work day, I pottered about my garden for hours, tending to my rose bushes.
+At the end of each workday, I pottered about my garden for hours, tending to my rose bushes.
 I watered them and sang to them; attuned to the Rose Deva to get its advice on when and how to plant, to feed, to mulch.
-I cleared the ground around their roots so they could breathe.
-I nursed them through bouts of powdery mildew, black spot, and other deadly fungi; released small armies of ladybugs to eat the aphids that would otherwise suck the life out of them.
+I cleared the ground around their roots so they could breathe; nursed them through bouts of powdery mildew, black spot, and other deadly fungi; released small armies of ladybugs to eat the aphids that would otherwise suck the life out of them.

-After a full day of work at my business, pouring out my heart and the contents of my brain to dozens of clients, students and staff, alight with the fine buzz of writing and creating, I returned in the evening to the peace of my garden.
+After a full day of work at my business, pouring out my heart and the contents of my soul to dozens of clients, students and staff, alight with the fine buzz of creating and serving, I returned in the evening to the peace of my garden.
 I was happy there — a simple, sensual joy that eluded me in the more complex shadows of my family’s home.

 The ground under my knees was soft, moist, musky.
 Crumbling chocolate earth lingered in the crevasses of my hands, and under my fingernails.
 Sting and sheen of sweat on sunburned arms.
-Scent of roses, lilies, stocks, layered over, under the sharp green of cut grass.
+Scent of roses, lilies, stocks, rosemary, lavender, layered over and under the sharp green of cut grass.
 Bees bumbled from shrub to flower, doing their necessary work.
 The meaty spit and sizzle of barbecue from a neighbor’s yard.

 In the lingering light of summer, my boys played outside with their friends until dusk.
-They ran wildly through gardens and backyards, whooping and laughing, calling out to each other across hedges and from the branches of trees, filling the air with joyful noise.
+A feral bunch, they raced through gardens and backyards, whooping and laughing, calling out to each other across hedges and from the branches of trees, filling the air with joyful noise.

 Everything bloomed, that summer of my first rose garden — my sons and my garden grew tall and strong.
 My business was thriving too, the excitement of full-on creative fire at the heart of a vibrant community.
 I was in love with my work, in love with my lanky teenagers with their curious, questing minds, their cracking voices and joyous, generous hearts.